jet-admin/jet-bridge/README.md

 - **Secure:**

   Your data is safe.
 We do not have access to your information.
 We simply plug your information in to an easy-to-use interface for you to interact with it better.

-- **Works on any device:**
+  - **Works with any technology:**

-  The interface is optimized for any device from phones to tablets to desktops.
+  The interface is generated automatically based on an analysis of the data and data structure of your applications.

 - **Quick installation:**